 It’s no wonder why Maui’s County Fair is such a hit every year.
 From the Inverter to the Bouncy Fun House, there’s something for everyone.
 The Zipper and the Pharaoh Swing were hugely popular, but never kept people waiting in line for more than 5 minutes.
 The fair has dozens of great rides from the tame children Carousel and Bumper Cars to the flipping madness of the Inverter.

 All of the rides cost from 3-6 tickets.
 Tickets usually go for a dollar each, or 12 for 10 dollars.
 The rides vary in length, and the short ones are usually long enough, judging by the screams.
+Some would disagree though.

 The food at this event is pretty standard for fairs.
 Cotton candy, funnel cakes, sausage sandwiches, and fried everything.
 Some unusual items that you won’t find at other fairs would be the Hawaiian Mixed Plates.